 Then on January 20, 2015, the Times Colonist went an entirely different direction to show a lack of journalist integrity.
 It published an article about a Langford drug dealer having been stabbed.
 It is that article that inspired the series of satirical cartoons sprinkled throughout this posting.

-In that article, the headline implied that the man had been accidentally stabbed when the Times Colonist had no reason to believe the stabbing was accidental.
+In that article, the headline implied that the man had been accidentally stabbed.
+There was no reason to believe the stabbing was accidental, and every reason to believe it was intentional.
 In fact the headline read: ‘Horrible freak’ stabbing that ended Langford man’s life.

-The real truth is, as briefly stated later in the article after the Times Colonist had grabbed your attention through its misleading headline, that the victim “suffered extensive injuries including a black eye, a fat lip and a stab wound to his forearm“.
-So, the Times Colonist would have you believe that he got beaten up and stabbed twice in a “horrible freak stabbing“.
+Revealingly, buried in the article was the fact that the victim “suffered extensive injuries including a black eye, a fat lip and a stab wound to his forearm“.
+Despite that, the Times Colonist would have you believe that he got beaten up and stabbed twice in a “horrible freak stabbing“.

 Drug dealers sell death and sometimes reap what they sow

-Times Colonist eulogizes drug dealer and makes excuses for drug dealing
+First, the Times Colonist eulogizes a drug dealer.
+Then imakes excuses for drug dealing.

 [Would the first thing you do after getting laid off be turning to drug dealing?
 Is getting laid off an excuse for dealing drugs?
 The Times Colonist knows very well that your kids might read the article and see its excuse as a legitimate excuse for dealing drugs.
 SHAME ON THE TIMES COLONIST